-It is the responsibility of the E/MC student to adjust their schedules to attend these cohort meetings.
+It is the responsibility of E/MC students to adjust their schedules to attend these cohort meetings.
 Only college classes, high school games, or performances that conflict with these times, are reasons for missing a cohort meeting.
 Practice or work are not acceptable reasons to miss a cohort meeting.
-If a student does miss a cohort meeting for a reason other than listed above, the student will be responsible to contact the E/MC Coordinator for further discussion.
+If students need to miss a cohort meeting, students will be responsible to contact the E/MC Coordinator in advance for further discussions.